Arts University Bournemouth has paid tribute to HM Queen Elizabeth II, following her death on Thursday 8 September.

 While work and study continues as normal, the University will undergo a period of mourning in line with all public organisations across the nation, with a book of condolence being made available at University House on the AUB Campus.

-AUB’s Support Services continue to be available to all staff and students through this challenging time, with the University’s Faith and Reflection Centre being available on weekdays from 09.00 to 17.00 in Talbot House at neighbouring Bournemouth University.
+AUB’s Support Services continue to be available to all staff and students through this time, with the University’s Faith and Reflection Centre being available on weekdays from 09.00 to 17.00 in Talbot House at neighbouring Bournemouth University.